pconrad-fb/restructured-dreams/source/tools/editors.rst

 .. toctree::
    :hidden:

 Like other markup languages, reStructuredText works well with text editors and code editors, and a small number of purpose-built editors.

-Here are a few to look at.
+Recommendations:

+- Atom is easy to install on any platform and there are packages available for reStructuredText (click **Packages > Settings View > Install Packages/Themes** and then search).
+Atom also provides a Project view (directories and files) and Git integration.
+- ReText is simpler than Atom, but doesn't provide Git integration or a view of directories and files.
+  Because ReText is a Python program, it is not always easy to install, but I have been able to install and use it on Linux, macOS, and Windows.

 Code editors
 ------------